So which one should you get?

 Our top pick for a computer microphone is the Blue Yeti.

 It really depends on your intended use and budget though, so we’ll highlight our favorite picks for general use, like when using Skype or Zoom.
+All of these are excellent desktop mics for a variety of uses.

 Microphone quality usually increases with price, so know that for the most part, your budget will determine how well you will sound.
 You will also want to consider the type of input you are using.
 USB and 3.5mm are common connections that work with both Mac and PC.